cxiong1/demos/computer_network_security/README.md

 `student`:
   -check list of enrolled classes
-  -checck current grade in each class
+  -check current grade in each class

 ## Program execution